 Geology Rocks, Sunday, April 14, 2 pm – 3:30 pm, at IslandWood – John Cornish is a mineral and fossil educator who passionately shares his love of the Earth Sciences through his energetic, family-friendly, Geology ROCKS! program.
 Come join John and be prepared to smile, laugh, and be fascinated as we learn more about the natural treasures awaiting discovery here in the Pacific Northwest.
 This educational presentation is truly for all-ages.
 John’s displays of minerals, gems and fossils are as jaw-dropping as his enthusiasm for the science of discovery.
 Get your tickets here.

-And It Has Pockets: Sunday, April 14, 3-4:30pm, at BARN – What do pockets have to do with sustainability?
+And It Has Pockets: Sunday, April 14, 3-4:30pm, at BARN – ReFashion Bainbridge asks, What do pockets have to do with sustainability?
 Well, most clothes are thrown out after just a few wearings.
 Wouldn’t you keep clothing longer if it were more useful and practical?
 Don’t you get frustrated when your pants don’t even have a place for your keys?
 Diane Johnston, a clothing historian and speaker sponsored by Humanities Washington, will be telling us about the fascinating history of pockets in women’s clothing.
 Sign up here.

-Moritani Preserve Work Party, Thursday, April 18, 10am-noon, Moritani Preserve – Join the Park District’s Natural Resources team and the Bainbridge Island Parks & Trails Foundation in caring for the woods and meadows of Moritani Preserve by managing invasive species, maintaining garden beds, and planting natives when the weather is right.
+Moritani Preserve Work Party, Thursday, April 18, 10am-noon, at Moritani Preserve – Join the Park District’s Natural Resources team and the Bainbridge Island Parks & Trails Foundation in caring for the woods and meadows of Moritani Preserve by managing invasive species, maintaining garden beds, and planting natives when the weather is right.
 Please RSVP here.

 Breakfast with the Birds, Friday, April 19, 7 am – 9 am, at IslandWood Campus – Join us for a fresh selection of bagels, spreads, coffee, tea & juice, lox, vegetarian proteins, and breakfast wraps to fuel us for the morning ahead on the trails.
 Bellies full, and binoculars in hand, we’ll hit the trails intently looking and listening for as many species as we can identify.
 IslandWood’s 250-acre property contains several unique ecosystems including a freshwater pond, cattail marsh, sphagnum bog, a ravine, and conifer forests that boast several species of woodpeckers!
 This event is well suited for people 10+.
 Bring your own binoculars (and we will also have some to share as well).
 Get your tickets here.
 Make sure to double check which of the three dates you want to attend.